YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* */
 	getConnectionManager()

 	/*
-	* the SDK has the ability to detect wathever the svpp restart
+	* the SDK has the ability to detect the svpp restart
 	* pass the listener object to the SDK, so it will be used
-	* to notify the application when this happened
+	* to notify the application when this happens
 	* */
 	registerSVPPRestartListener(SVPPRestartListener svppRestartListener)